 The Chicagoland area, including nearby Oak Park, is home to the largest collection of Frank Lloyd Wright-designed structures in the world.
-This is where you’ll find some of the iconic architect’s most influential works, including two UNESCO World Heritage sites — the Frederick C. Robie House in Hyde Park and Oak Park’s Unity Temple.
+This is where you’ll find some of the iconic architect’s most influential works, including UNESCO World Heritage sites like the Frederick C. Robie House in Hyde Park.
 Take a look inside with these video tours.

 Chicago Architecture Center

 The Chicago Architecture Center has launched a new online mini-magazine, CAC@Home.
 The digital publication brings new and archival video, reading material, fun for the family, quizzes, interactive content, and more straight to subscribers’ inboxes.
 Read the first issue here and make sure to subscribe for more.